Sexually Transmitted Diseases, 2005

 Chancroid continues to be very rare in Minnesota.
 No cases were reported in 2005.

-Note: For up to date infromation see: Sexually Transmitted Diseases (STDs)
+Note: For up to date information see: Sexually Transmitted Diseases (STDs)